Best Apple Watch apps for workouts and health tracking

 - Why

-- I've lived this.
-My training data is scattered across half a dozen apps that refuse to talk to each other.
-The Watch battery drops by noon, and I'm spending more time swiping between screens than actually lifting.
+- I've been there.
+My data was scattered across a dozen apps that refused to talk to each other.
+The Watch's battery dropped faster than I could swipe between screens.
+Honestly, I spent more time fiddling with interfaces than actually training.

 - Fix